How to Add Social Media Icons to an Email Signature

 Spend time lurking in the communities where your readers are.
 Search for hashtags related to your genre, like #DarkAcademia, #Romantasy, or #Thrillers.
 Note the type of content that gets the most engagement.
 Is it thoughtful reviews, funny memes about reader problems, aesthetic video montages, or character fan art?
 This research will be the foundation for your entire content strategy.

-Shoulder content is content that is related to your book's themes, genre, or subject matter without being a direct promotion for your book.
+Shoulder content is related to your book's themes, genre, or subject matter without being a direct promotion for your book.
 It warms up your audience and establishes your authority and personality long before you ask for a sale.

 This type of content builds trust and attracts followers who are genuinely interested in what you have to say.
 It makes the eventual transition to promoting your book feel natural rather than abrupt.